pablobuenaposada/HonDash/docs/README.md

 - With Hondata K-pro v2/v3 data logging should be disabled to run HonDash
 - Map sensor would only show up to 1.8 bar
+- Raspberry Pi 4 with old firmware could have WiFi connectivity problems while using the HDMI port, if this is happening for you please update the firmware https://www.youtube.com/watch?v=FZ2Kfg8xnBw

 ## Ready to run kit